AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ### Download certificate {#certificate}

-If you want to check the [!DNL Common Name] (CN) and [!DNL Subject Alternative Names] (SAN) to do additional third-party validation, you can can download certificate below:
+If you want to check the [!DNL Common Name] (CN) and [!DNL Subject Alternative Names] (SAN) to do additional third-party validation, you can download the certificate below:

 * [HTTP API mTLS public certificate](../../../landing/images/governance-privacy-security/encryption/destinations-public-certificate.zip)